 Disclaimer: This article contains spoilers from the One Piece series.

-Akainu would have killed Luffy if it wasn't for the fishman and Knight of the Sea, Jinbe, jumping in to save him.
+Akainu would have killed Luffy if it wasn't for the Fishman and Knight of the Sea, Jimbei, jumping in to save him.
 Jinbe carried his unconscious body away from the battlefield while Akainu pursued them relentlessly, destroying everything in his way with his magma devil fruit powers.

-Jinbe tried to flee into the harbor to escape Akainu's magma attacks and jump into the water.
-Unfortunately, the water was frozen by admiral Aokiji, blocking off their exit.
-During the fall, Akainu managed to catch up to Jinbe, piercing his and Luffy's chest with a magma-induced fist.
+Jimbei tried to flee into the harbor to escape Akainu's magma attacks and jump into the water.
+Unfortunately, the water was frozen by Admiral Aokiji, blocking off their exit.
+During the fall, Akainu managed to catch up to Jimbei, who tried to attack him but could not land an effective hit.
+Akainu pierced his and Luffy's chest with a magma-induced fist.
 Luckily, most of the brunt was taken by Jinbe.
 However, this left a deep X-shaped burn mark imprint on Luffy's chest.

 The non-canon origin about how Luffy got the scar on his chest in One Piece